AltSysrq/avalanche/platform-native/ABI.md

   `(FLD >> 6) & 63`.
 Note that this means for an allocation spanning pages, a bit in the card table may refer to multiple locations.

-These operations are performed without atomic operations; if a memory location is visible to multiple threads, it is not marked as gc-heap-allocated.
+These operations are performed without atomic operations, since they only affect single-strand heaps which by definition are never mutated by more than one thread at a time.

+Since it is not permitted for a non-single-strand-heap-allocated object to point to a single-strand-heap-allocated object, mutating code must also check for the case where `PTR` is not single-strand-heap-allocated and `VAL` is; in this case, the object behind `PTR` must first be copied into a single-strand heap.

 ## Memory Layout